joeynor/OSProject/README.md

 ### Summary

-You have now set up a Node.js application in a Docker container on nodejsnet netowrk and a MySQL database in another Docker container on mysqlnet network.
+You have now set up a Node.js application in a Docker container on nodejsnet network and a MySQL database in another Docker container on mysqlnet network.
 Now bridge the two network together.
 ***Questions:***

 1. What is the output of step 5 above, explain the error? ***(1 mark)*** __Fill answer here__.